HughxDev/metrolist/DEVNOTES.md

         "price": 800,

         // Add a "priceRate" field so we know whether it’s recurring or not.
+Possible values: monthly|once.
+        // I realize we can infer this from the type field being an apartment or not but this makes it explicit.
-Possible values: monthly|once "priceRate": "monthly"
+        "priceRate": "monthly"
       }
     ],

+    // Convert to boolean
-    "incomeRestricted": "true",
+    "incomeRestricted": true,

     // userGuidType → assignment; lowercase value
-    // The current name is confusing; makes me think every user has a Globally Unique Identifier and there are multiple ways of generating one?
-Would not expect to find “Lottery” as a value here.
+    // The current name is confusing; makes me think every user has a
+    // Globally Unique Identifier and there are multiple ways of generating one?
+    // Would not expect to find “Lottery” as a value here.
     // Possible values: lottery|first|waitlist|etc.
     "assignment": "lottery",